Row over UK nuclear plant alarms EDF investors

 Two sources told the Financial Times that Piquemal was concerned that going ahead with Hinkley Point could plunge heavily-indebted EDF's future into peril.

 The FT reported that Piquemal met EDF chief executive Jean-Bernard Levy several times last week and argued that the company should wait another three years before making the final investment decision on the project.

 But Levy said in a statement Monday that EDF intended to take the decision on the project "in the near future".

-EDF shares were down just over seven percent at 10.07 euros in Paris on the news of Piquemal's resignation.
+EDF shares plunged nearly eight percent to 10.01 euros in early trading in Paris on the news of Piquemal's resignation.

-The company said he will be replaced by Xavier Girre, currently finance director for the France region.
+EDF said he will be replaced by Xavier Girre, who is currently finance director for France.

 Unions at EDF, which is 84.5-percent owned by the French state, have also expressed their concerns over the impact of Hinkley Point on the company and called for the project to be delayed.

-French President Francois Hollande and British Prime Minister David Cameron pledged their support for the project at a summit in France last week and both governments repeated that position on Monday.
+Last Thursday, French President Francois Hollande and British Prime Minister David Cameron re-affirmed their support for the project after a summit in France.

 In October, EDF agreed in principle to build the plant with China General Nuclear Power Corporation (CGN), which will finance a third of the project after French group Areva pulled out amid its own financial problems.